 The greatest lessons in life sometimes come from the most unexpected places.
-One late afternoon, on a warm spring day in my nineteenth year, I sat with a friend of mine on a cliff in Palos Verdes, gazing out at the Pacific blue.
-Waiting for the sun to set, we sat in silence, feeling our separate worlds merge.
+One late afternoon, on a warm spring day in my nineteenth year, I sat on a cliff in Palos Verdes with a friend who, at the time, was also the lead guitarist in my band.
+Gazing at the Pacific blue, waiting for the sun to set, we sat in silence, feeling our separate worlds merge.

 O U T O F S T I L L N E S S

 I knew that if he had made up his mind to keep trying until he hit the post, there was a much greater chance he would succeed.
-I went from being fairly sure he would fail—given the size of the rock, the distance of the target and the rigorous winds on the cliff—to being almost positive he would succeed, and all it took was knowing that he wouldn’t give up until he accomplished his goal.
+I went from being fairly sure he would fail—given the size of the rock and the distance of the target—to being almost positive he would succeed, and all it took was knowing that he wasn’t gonna give up until he accomplished his goal.

-From where I sat, the odds seemed to magically change the instant he picked up that second stone, and his steadfast determination made the logistics of the situation less of a determining factor in the outcome.
+From where I sat, the odds seemed to magically change the instant he picked up that second rock, and his steadfast determination had made the logistics of the situation much less of a determining factor in the outcome.

-This simple exchange resounded in my mind for many days after, sinking into my psyche and eventually lodging firmly in the personal constellation of experiences that inform my philosophy on life.
+This simple exchange resounded in my mind for many years to come, sinking into my psyche and eventually lodging firmly in the personal constellation of experiences that inform my philosophy on life.